What you will learn in this post:

 - Quick tips for the best cannabis tea recipes

 - How long does cannabis tea take to kick in?

 - 3 cannabis tea recipes

 Infused cannabis tea is one of the earliest forms of consumption around.
-Today, with tea enthusiasm booming across the globe, it only makes sense that cannabis-infused tea would pique the interest of consumers ranging from patients seeking pain relief to adult users looking to take the edge off.
+Today, with tea enthusiasm booming across the globe, it only makes sense that cannabis-infused tea would pique the interest of consumers ranging from medical patients seeking pain relief to adult users looking to take the edge off.

 Before diving in, let’s touch on some basics:

 - Keep in mind that not every infusion method is the same.

 - It’s challenging to find a more straightforward weed tea infusion method than simmering your buds, leaves, or stems for roughly a half-hour.

 - The part of the plant you use will affect your outcome.
 Marijuana tea made from flower tends to generate the most substantial effects, while sticks and stems typically have the weakest impact.